twitter/scoot/README.md

 ## Scoot Integration Tests
 Scoot has a few  tests that exercise varying levels of common usages and workflows.

-### Smoketest
+### Smoketest/Swarmtest
-Invokes a scootapi client directly to run jobs against a local cluster and waits for the originally scheduled jobs to complete.
+Invokes a scootapi client directly to run jobs against a local cluster and waits for the scheduled jobs to complete.
 (.scootapi/client/smoke_test_cmd.go)
 ### Recoverytest